davidclough/node/_documents/javascript-guide/javascript-guide.md

 	var myString = "Hello";

 	console.log(typeof myInteger);		    // "number"
 	console.log(typeof myFloat);			    // "number"
 	console.log(typeof myHexadecimal);		// "number"
 	console.log(typeof myBool);				    // "boolean"
 	console.log(typeof myString);			    // "string"

-You can create them via their object constructor equivalents although their type will then be `object` and it is not advised to use these directly.
+You can create them via their object constructor equivalents although their type will then be `object`.
+Actually, for whatever arcane reason, calling any of those 3 contructors _without_ the new keyword _will_ result in them having the correct type.
+However, there is nothing to be gained by doing so. **You are advised not to use these constructors directly**.
+Stick to the styles which use the more intuitive literals that are in the above example, not the one below.

+	// Don't use these.

-	var myStringDefineViaConstructor = new String("Hello");
+	var myString1 = new String("Hello");
-	console.log(typeof myStringDefineViaConstructor);			// "object"
+	console.log(typeof myString1);			// "object"

+	// Without the new!
+	var myString2 = String("Hello");
+	console.log(typeof myString2);			// "string"

-##### string
+##### <a name="language-types-string"></a>string
 Technically, primitives do not have members.
 However, because of the object wrappers, you do have access to members of those objects:

 	var myString = "Hello";
 	console.log(myString.length);			// 5

 There are quite a number of particularly useful String member links.
 The following [w3schools link](http://www.w3schools.com/jsref/jsref_obj_string.asp) link lists them.

-Highlight some:
-Give one example.
+You can also see the String global object in [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String).

+You can browse view the different methods made available via the String object prototype.
+Some are useful, others not.
+For simple string processing many are fine.
+For more complex stuff you may want to use RegExp are some third party library, like string.js, or pinch something off Stack Overflow.
+Here are some examples:

+	console.clear();

+	var words = "The cat sat";
+	console.log(words.length);								// 11
+	console.log(words.indexOf("at"));					// 5
+	console.log(words.lastIndexOf("at"));			// 9
+	console.log(words.toUpperCase());			    // "THE CAT SAT"
+	console.log(words.charCodeAt(5));			    // 97

+	// This one is case-sensitive and will only replace the first occurrence.
+	// Use regular expressions if want to achieve something more complex. console.log(words.replace("t", ""));			// "The ca sat"

+	console.log("*".repeat(10));							// "**********"

+	// "hello".
+	// However, trim() is not defined in IE8.
+You will need to add a shiv. console.log("  hello  ".trim());

+	// A string can be treated like an array and has some similar methods and properties. console.log(words[4]);										// "c"
+	console.log(words.split(" "));						// ["The", "cat", "sat"]

+	// Concatenate strings.
+	var myWords = "The " + "quick brown " + "fox"
+	console.log(myWords);											// "The quick brown fox"

+	// Two different strings instances are equal if they contain exactly the same characters. console.log("eggs" === "eggs");

+	// Default string comparisons not especially useful.
+	// They rely on the ASCII code of the letters.
+	// This is false because the code for "a" is greater than the code for "Z". console.log("aardvark" < "Zoo");					// false

 > Note: Be careful with browser compatibility when using these methods.
 Nearly all of them are fully compatible.
 One notable exception is `String.prototype.trim()`, which is only compatible in IE9.
 Bear this in mind if you need to support IE8.<br />
-You can iclude a [shim](https://github.com/es-shims/es5-shim) at the start of your code to overcome this or use jQuery, e.g. `$.trim("    hello, how are you?    ")`
+You can include a [shim](https://github.com/es-shims/es5-shim) at the start of your code to overcome this or use jQuery, e.g. `$.trim("    hello, how are you?    ")`

-##### number
+##### <a name="language-types-number"></a>number
 As you can see `number` covers both integers and floating point numbers.
 Numbers are always 64 bit floating point values (according to [w3schools](http://www.w3schools.com/js/js_numbers.asp)).

-These links contain list more [String members](http://www.w3schools.com/jsref/jsref_obj_string.asp) and [Number methods](http://www.w3schools.com/js/js_number_methods.asp).
-CAN EXPLAIN ANY IMPORTANT ONES.
-There aren't really any?

 The hexadecimal initialisation will store the number in base 10.
 However, you can still continue to use that notation for value comparisons or bitwise logical operations like this bitwise or: